-1. Players must follow the route on the provided map so to visit different areas.
+1. Players must follow the route on the provided map so as to visit different areas.
 In each area, players need to find a location that matches the description on the leaflet.
 Locations are identified site-specifically by a logo displayed in the entrance of the place.

 2. Inside each location, a stamp is in possession of the host.
-Players must give a secret code to the host so to be ask to explore the location and perfom a small task inside.
+Players must give a secret code to the host in order to be asked to explore the location and perfom a small task inside.
 Once this interaction is comlpleted, players obtain from the host the stamping in return.

-3. Through their journey, players must complete an image composed with the various stampings.
+3. Through their journey, players must complete an image composed with the various stamps.
 The final image appears as a reminder of the players' interactions with the different locations.